t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

   }
 ~~~

-The DMTP_ACK adds the Timestamp field to the {{QUIC}} ACK frame.
+The DMTP_ACK frame adds the Timestamp field to the {{QUIC}} ACK frame.
 It MUST be formatted according to {{RFC3339}} with a resolution down to the nanosecond, i.e. with 9 digits after the decimal point.
 If an endpoint uses a clock with a lower resolution, the remaining digits SHOULD be padded with zeros.

 # API